gchq/Palisade-examples/deployment-jvm/local-jvm/README.md

    It will then take a couple of minutes for the Spring Boot services to start up.
    The status of this can be checked by following the output of the services-manager.
    There should be 9 services in total running in separate JVM instances:
-   - attribute-masking-service
+   - Attribute Masking Service
-   - audit-service
+   - Audit Service
-   - data-service
+   - Data Service
-   - filtered-resource-service
+   - Filtered Resource Service
-   - palisade-service
+   - Palisade Service
-   - policy-service
+   - Policy Service
-   - resource-service
+   - Resource Service
-   - topic-offset-service
+   - Topic Offset Service
-   - user-service
+   - User Service

 1. The performance runner will be run immediately afterwards
     * The stdout will by default be stored in `Palisade-services/performance-test.log`.

    There will briefly be 10 JVM instances running during the performance-test:
-   - attribute-masking-service
+   - Attribute Masking Service
-   - audit-service
+   - Audit Service
-   - data-service
+   - Data Service
-   - filtered-resource-service
+   - Filtered Resource Service
-   - palisade-service
+   - Palisade Service
-   - *performance*
+   - *Performance*
-   - policy-service
+   - Policy Service
-   - resource-service
+   - Resource Service
-   - topic-offset-service
+   - Topic Offset Service
-   - user-service
+   - User Service

 1. Stop the services.